RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/2-payment-status.md

 })();
 ```

-If the Request is unpaid, it might be useful to use the metadata field called ‘state’ - the state will return the current payment status of the request, either ‘created’, ‘accepted’, ‘pending’ or ‘cancelled’.
+If the Request is unpaid, it might be useful to use the metadata field called ‘state’ - the state will return the current payment status of the request, either ‘created’, ‘accepted’, ‘pending’ or ‘canceled’.